-- Completed a minimum of 30 transferable\ semester credits of general education - Completed a transferable\ course in English Composition (to start 36 credit Major Courses) - Completed a transferable course in Intermediate Algebra earned (except Business majors, to start 36 credit major courses) - Earned a 2.50 overall GPA or higher on all previous college work - Two years post-secondary work experience - Complete and sign a technology survey form - Sign a statement that the student meets the following minimum technology requirements: - Access to a computer with Windows 10 or MAC OS Catalina - Minimum 4 GB of Ram (8 GB recommended) - High-speed internet (Ethernet or Wi-Fi) connection - Webcam with microphone and video-recording software - Speakers
+- Complete and sign a technology survey form.

+- Sign a statement that the student meets the following minimum technology requirements:

+- Access to a computer with Windows 10

+- Minimum 4 GB of Ram (8 GB recommended)

+- High-speed internet (Ethernet or Wi-Fi) connection, suitable for downloading course content and participating in Microsoft Teams Meetings.

+- Webcam with microphone and video-recording software

+- Speakers

+- Access to a scanner

+- Printer

-- Access to a scanner - Printer - Microsoft Office 365/Microsoft Office 2019 or newer - Adobe Reader (Version 2020.006.20042 or newer) - Google Chrome, Firefox, or Safari web browser
+- Microsoft Office 365 - Adobe Reader (Version 2020.006.20042 or newer) - Google Chrome, Firefox, or Safari web browser